Open-House Tips and Etiquette — Search Prepared!

 Once you actually get to the open house, be prepared!
 Don’t leave without first gaining some valuable knowledge.

 - Look - Check sizes of closets and drawers.
 Measure.
 Make sure there’s enough room (without invading the homeowner’s personal space).
 Check for breaks, squeaks, chips, and other damages or areas that might need repairs or attention.
-Check the sign-in sheet to see how many others have signed in already.
+Check the sign-in sheet to see how many others have attended already.

 - Listen - How do other guests react?
 What do they say about the neighborhood?
 Learn from the crowd.